 Walter Grzymlas founded Saturne Technology in 2001.
 Today it has 15 employees, all experts in metal additive manufacturing, laser welding, laser cutting and drilling, as well as laser hardfacing and cladding.
 One of nine players in Europe to have mastered the production of complex parts for high-tech industries, Saturne Technology is a first-class supplier.
 The company has clients in Research and Development, as well as Aviation, Food, Defence and Security, Art and Jewellery, Motor Vehicle, Medical, Nuclear and Aerospace industries.

 Additive manufacturing, also called selective laser melting (SLM) or metal powder sintering, is a manufacturing process involving adding successive layers of metallic powder.
-By melting these layers, a 3D impression of the object is obtained.
+By melting these layers, one obtains a 3D impression of the object.
 Therefore, one can create a very complex part directly from its 3D digital representation.
 This reduces cost and production times.
 It also increases quality compared to industrial manufacturing.
 No more long delays to obtaining prototypes!
 Saturne Technology’s powders are vacuum-packed, protected against corrosion and insulated from each other.
 They manufacture from steel, aluminium, nickel-chrome or titanium base powder.

 This welding technique enables assembly of metal parts using a YAG (yttrium aluminium garnet) laser.
 The YAG crystal is an amplifier medium that creates a laser beam capable of working on solid materials.
 There are many applications, both in the medical field and in industry.
 Saturne Technology’s YAG laser welding machines make precision welding on complex 2D or 3D shapes of high quality and with great precision possible.
 The parts thus obtained have no excess thickness and are tested to meet predefined specifications.